gurditsingh/hydeout/_posts/test.md

     val merged=nonSkewedSum.union(secondPhase)
 ```
 **Salting in Join**
-Fixing the data skew problem required salting the data sets. suppose you have two data frames one
+Fixing the data skew problem required salting the data sets. suppose you have two data frames and one of the data frame  large table have skewed data on particular key. second data frame

 ## 4. MapSide Join
 To handle skewness in join one option is perform `mapside` Join. but the constraint is in advance we know the skewed keys and skewed data will be fit in memory for `mapside` join.